Tominous/minecraft.js-1/README.md

 <img src="https://img.shields.io/discord/612114066873516032.svg?style=for-the-badge" />
 </a>

-## Disclaimer
+## Disclaimers

 :pushpin: This project is a work in progress.
 There are still a lot of features waiting to be implemented, and the game is far from being completed.

-Miner.js is not associated with Mojang or Minecraft in any sort of official capacity.
+:pushpin: Miner.js is not associated with Mojang or Minecraft in any sort of official capacity.

 # Motivation

-Having to open an additional app to play a game is sometimes too tiring.
-Therefore, I thought it'd be interesting to somehow implement Minecraft with javascript, essentially bringing the whole Minecraft game onto the web.
-This not only takes away the tedious process of installing the game, it also brings the entire game to players within a couple clicks.
+We thought it would be interesting to design a game that is inpsired by the hugely popular game "Minecraft" with javascript.
+We are interested to see if javascript can deliver quality graphics and performance, and interactive multiplayer gameplay within a 3D voxel type environment.

 # Screenshots